 To be eligible for appointment as a postdoc, the applicant is required to have a doctoral degree, a doctoral degree in art or a foreign degree that is deemed to be equivalent to a doctoral degree.
 This eligibility requirement must be met before the employment decision is made.

 In the first instance, those who have completed their degree no more than three years prior to the end of the application period shall be considered.
 Those who have completed their degree more than three years prior to the end of the application period may also be considered in the first instance if special grounds exist.
 Special grounds relate to leave of absence due to illness, parental leave, commissions of trust within union organisations, service within the defence services or other similar circumstances, as well as clinical service or service/assignment relevant to the subject area.

-To qualify as postdoc the applicant should hold a PhD in clinical research, biology, biochemistry, biotechnology, molecular biology or equivalent is required.
+To qualify as a postdoctoral researcher the applicant should hold a PhD in clinical research, biology, biochemistry, biotechnology, molecular biology or equivalent is required.
 Experience in both clinical and preclinical research is advantageous.
-A medical degree (MD) is an advantage.
-Other qualifications are excellent oral and, more importantly, written English language skills, proven ability to write coherent scientific text.
+A medical degree (MD) is an added advantage.
 The work takes high demands on self-motivation, independence and accuracy.
 Of great importance is personal qualities such as commitment, initiative and cooperation skills.

 The employment is limited (temporary) for 24 months, 100 % of full-time and is placed at the Institute of Clinical Sciences, Surgery.
 Starting date; As agreed

 If you have any questions about the position, please contact Professor Roger Olofsson Bagger; e-mail; firstname.lastname@example.org